The Basics

 How to put your ChurchDesk website online

 This article shows you how to successfully bring your ChurchDesk website online.
 Learn step-by-step what settings you need to make with your domain host and in ChurchDesk to get your site live and running smoothly.
-Things you need to get started You need to know your domain(s) Username/email and password for the account at your domain host This guideFeaturedHow to undo: rollback and reset
+Things you need to get started You need to know your domain(s) Username/email and password for the account at your domain host This guideFeaturedHow do I start a new website? - Step-by-step guide

 On this page: How to undo recent changes in the editor using the Rollback button "Undo recent changes" Reset styling on your website with the reset function The Editor contains two undo tools that are important to be familiar with when creating websites: the "Undo recent changes" and the reset functions.
 These functions allow you to rollback your website to an older version - effectively undoing changes you have made - and to reset styling of an element to its original settings.Some readersWhat are rows, columns and modules?